Birmingham International Piano Competition 2022: Ella Lee

 Finalists in the 2019 competition: Juan Mas Choclán, Karnsiri Laothamatas, and Ana Gogava (winner)

 The Royal Birmingham Conservatoire moved into a brand-new building in 2017 and has already welcomed a myriad of world-class artists in the few short years since its opening.
-With the Second and Final Rounds taking place in front of a live audience as well as the Jury, competitors will be able to take advantage of the conservatoire’s state-of-the art performance facilities, including an exceptional fleet of concert grand pianos.
-We hope that those who take part in Birmingham will feel that the BIPC has done everything possible to help them play at their best on the day, and that they can take something from the experience that will aid them in some way going forward.
-After the hit that so many musicians and musical organisations took as a result of the pandemic, it’s now even more important to support young musicians and provide them with opportunity for growth.
+The Second and Final Rounds will take place in front of a live audience and the Jury.
+Competitors will be able to take advantage of the conservatoire’s state-of-the-art performance facilities.
+These include an exceptional fleet of concert grand pianos.
+We hope that those who take part in Birmingham will feel supported by the BIPC.
+We aim to help them play at their best on the day.
+We also want them to take something from the experience that will aid them in some way going forward.
+The pandemic hit many musicians and musical organisations hard.
+Now, it’s even more important to support young musicians.
+We must provide them with opportunities for growth.

 John Thwaites